 For a taste of Italy in West Midtown: Forza Storico

-It might be a while before a trip to Italy is in the cards, so the next best thing is the laid-back outdoor area at West Midtown’s Forza Storico.
-The heated patio transports diners with playful Italian-inspired murals and festive bistro lights.
+It might be a bit more before a trip to Italy is in the cards, so the next best thing is the laid-back outdoor area at West Midtown’s Forza Storico.
+The outdoor patio transports diners with playful Italian-inspired murals and festive bistro lights.
 To complete the experience, order a bottle of wine from the Italian-focused list to pair with classic pasta dishes such as cacio e pepe and tagliatelle alla bolognese.

 For a meat-centric meal in Roswell: The Mill

 In a town where steak is easy to find, The Mill stands out for its departure from the standard steakhouse formula.
 After you’ve chosen your cut of beef, you can select a preparation style, with options ranging from the “Mill” (with lobster mac and cheese, lobster butter, and asparagus) to the the “Far East” (featuring jasmine rice, Thai bean salad, and Korean barbecue demi-glace).
 Grab a seat on the outdoor patio under the red umbrellas, and order a cool cocktail to complement your cut, such as the Porch Pounder, made with blueberry moonshine, blueberry liqueur, and freshly pressed lemon.

 For tapas in Buckhead: Iberian Pig

 Iberian Pig’s indoor/outdoor glass patio in Buckhead has a European feel thanks to geometric-patterned tile and chevron bistro chairs, while a wall of adjustable windows allow for circulation.
-Heaters have been added for the winter, giving Atlanta residents a cozy place to sample the restaurant’s selection of tapas, which range from traditional pan con tomate (bread with grated tomato) to the Southern-inflected blue crab croquetas.
+Atlanta residents can enjoy the breeze while sampling the restaurant’s selection of tapas, which range from traditional pan con tomate (bread with grated tomato) to the Southern-inflected blue crab croquetas.